hainayanda/Impose/README.md

 }
 ```

-There is one property wrapped nemed Scoped that can be used to make sure that property will be scoped using same context when `scoped(by:)` is called or when property is assigned:
+There is one property wrapped named Scoped that can be used to make sure that property will be scoped using the same context when `scoped(by:)` is called or when the property is assigned:

 ```swift
 class MyObject: Scopable {